oSoc20/solid-elections-submission/README.md

 When you arrive at the website for the first time, you have to create an account on your solid server (solid.community or inrupt by default)<br/>
 Then, you have to login and authorize the app to access to read, write, and append you solid pod.<br/>
 After this step, you have to complete your profile in order to to create a new declaration.<br/>
-Complete your profile with your name and last name (which can be removed, as with LBLOD ID you can fetch this data), address, and LBLOD ID.
-(This LBLOD ID can be replaced by e-ID)<br/>
+Complete your profile with LBLOD ID and address.
+(This LBLOD ID can be replaced by e-ID later), if LBLOD ID is valid first name and last name will be fetch from the database.<br/>
 If your profile is completed and saved, you will now have access to a new form declaration. <br/>
 For this project we created the form G103.
 You have to follow these steps and complete the fields, and when it's done, you have to sign and send it.<br/>
 If there is no error, you will be redirected to a page "/formSent" with a success message.